 Sterling Backus, American physicist, is together with his son, and for more than a year, printing in 3D a supercar full-size inspired by the spectacular model Lamborghini Aventador.
-He does this in his own backyard and garage and has already invested around 20,000 dollars in the project.
+They do it at their own backyard and garage and have already invested around 20,000 dollars in the project.

-Except for the chassis, the engine, the transmission and certain parts such as the interior structure of the door, the car and its complete body were printed in 3D, with a total of 220 thermoplastic coils.
+Except for the chassis, the engine, the transmission and certain parts such as the interior structure of the door, father and son 3D printed the car and its complete body, with a total of 220 thermoplastic coils.

-According to Sterling, it is an educational and motivating project, since he wants to show his car in local schools so that children are interested in science, technology, engineering, art and mathematics.
+According to Sterling, it is an educational and motivating project.
+Therefore, he wants to show the car in local schools so that children get interested in science, technology, engineering, art and mathematics.

-Also, he considers that although the design of his supercar is based on the Lamborghini Aventador, it is not about plagiarism or piracy.
-“We have changed each panel significantly, to add our style to the design,” Backus revealed to the 3D Printing Media Network.
+Well, the physicist considers that, although the design of his supercar is based on the Lamborghini Aventador, it is not about plagiarism or piracy.
+“We have changed each panel significantly, to add our style to the design”.
+Backus revealed to the 3D Printing Media Network.
 “Also, no molds are made, and no part is for sale, this is a unique project, and not for sale,” he insisted.